ninsuo/symfony-quickstart/README.md

 ## Ready-to-use bundles

-- BootstrapBundle is preinstalled with a base layout, and will automatically render your forms the right way, and display flash messages using the right color.
+- BootstrapBundle is preinstalled with a base layout seo and social friendly, and will automatically render your forms the right way, and display flash messages the right way.

-- HWIOAuthBundle is ready to let your users log-in using their Google, Facebook or Twitter accounts.
+- HWIOAuthBundle is ready to let your users log-in using their GitHub, Stack Exchange, Google, Facebook or Twitter accounts, each one enabled or not in configuration.

-- i18n support with language switcher and specific routes for each supported locales.
+- i18n support with language switcher and specific routes for each supported locales and the whole interfaces already translated in French and English.

-- KnpMenu awaits your routes and labels as an associative array for logged and non-logged users in a single class; it is already implemented at the top of the base layout.
+- KnpMenu awaits your routes and labels with the right helpers to make menus as simple as possible to manage; it is already implemented at the top of the main layout.

 - Project already implements 403, 404, 500 and generic error pages, no need to worry about the common pitfalls on the subject.

 - CRUD generator generates bootstrap-ready and translated views, because if you need this app, you're not against generating most of the application.
-You may also want to try the Ajax-CRUD generator.
+It also integrates an ajax-CRUD generator.

 - CKeditor (with image browsing and upload integrated) and HTMLPurifier are preinstalled to manage rich-text editors (WYSIWYG), just use CKEditorType in your form and |purify filter in your view.